shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-microsoft-windows-3rd-party-appnetwork-inventory.md

 > [!NOTE]
 > Supply type is a targeting attribute designated by the seller that may not reflect actual device type.

-- Available globally - top markets are United States, Brazil, United Kingdom, France, Vietnam
+- Available globally - top markets are United States, Brazil, United Kingdom, France, Vietnam.
 - 13 billion monthly impressions worldwide

 > [!TIP]